szaghi/FoBiS/README.md

 ## <a name="fobos"></a>fobos: the FoBiS.py makefile

 For dealing with (repetitive) buildings of complex projects, FoBiS.py execution can be driven by means of a configuration file placed into the current working directory and named _fobos_: FOrtran Building OptionS file.
-The options defined into _fobos_ file completely override the CLI arguments: this file is designed to act as a makefile, but with a very simple syntax (similar to INI files).
+The options defined into _fobos_ file override or in the case of _cflags_, _lflags_ and _preproc_ overload, the CLI arguments: this file is designed to act as a makefile, but with a very simple syntax (similar to INI files).
 Presently, _fobos_ file has, at most, the following options

       [builder]
       compiler=custom